omair990/project-demonstration/README.md

 # 🚀 Launches History – .NET MAUI 8

-A cross-platform mobile app built with **.NET MAUI 8** that displays Launches history using the official [SpaceX API](https://github.com/r-spacex/SpaceX-API).
+A cross-platform mobile app built with **.NET MAUI 8** that displays Launches history using the official.

 This project is a **personal demonstration** of mobile development best practices — clean architecture (MVVM), dependency injection, testing, and modern tooling.